-I am also a Vermont Licensed Mental Health Counselor, and have worked, since 1980, in both impatient and outpatient mental health settings.
-My work is deeply informed by my experience with traditional healers, and draws from Narrative Therapy and the arts.
+I am a Vermont Licensed Mental Health Counselor, and have worked, since 1980, in both impatient and outpatient mental health settings.
+My chemotherapeutic work is deeply informed by my experience with traditional healers, is trauma informed, and draws from Narrative Therapy and the arts.

-I work with young people and adults.
-My life partner, Jennie Kristel, and I work together with couples and families, and with individuals who are facing life crises or serious illness.
+My life partner, Jennie Kristel, and I work together with couples and families, and with individuals who are facing life crises, trauma, or serious illness.

 My work is firmly rooted in my family’s life ways, and in the healing traditions of my teachers.
-At its center is an abiding faith in the healing power of story, the capacity of Nature to fill us with ease and joy, and the support of the Creator, Ancestors, and spirits.
-Whether our time together involves shamanic healing, curindismo, or psychotherapy, we will honor the presence of the sacred in your life.
+At its center is an abiding faith in the transformative power of story, the capacity of Nature to fill us with ease and joy, and the ongoing immediacy of the Creator, Ancestors, and spirits.
+Whether our time together involves shamanic aid and curanderismo, psychotherapy, life coaching, or facilitation we will honor the creative presence of the sacred in your life.